luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 gzip -6 -n -c INPUT > ref.gz
 ```

-The `-n` option removes filename and timestamp metadata from the gzip header, thus making reproducibility better.
+The `-n` option removes filename and timestamp metadata from the gzip header, thus contributing to the project's reproducibility.
 We do this to ensure that all languages decompress the **same exact `.gz` bytes**.

 ### Measurement Tooling and Execution Procedure

-Energy measurements are collected with **EnergiBridge**.
+Energy measurements are collected with **EnergiBridge** [14], as it provides accurate and reliable real-time power consumption data.
 For each run, the experiment script invokes EnergiBridge as a wrapper around the language-specific command:

 ```bash
 energibridge -o <run.csv> -i <interval_us> --summary -- <language_command>